dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ]
 ```

-This is not aligned with the standardized format of the module2c and module2 aggregate registry_entrys which look somehting like this:
+This is not aligned with the standardized format of the module2c and module2 aggregate registry_entrys which look something like this:
 ```
   "7d612e31": {
     "status": "install_failed",